These strategies will help DXC Technology Company (DXC) succeed

-In Monday’s session, DXC Technology Company (NYSE:DXC) marked $23.57 per share, down from $23.85 in the previous session.
-While DXC Technology Company has underperformed by -1.17%, investors are advised to look at stock chart patterns for technical insight.
-Within its last year performance, DXC fell by -32.52%, with highs and lows ranging from $39.65 to $23.43, whereas the simple moving average fell by -23.34% in the last 200 days.
+The share price of DXC Technology Company (NYSE:DXC) rose to $26.05 per share on Monday from $24.48.
+While DXC Technology Company has overperformed by 6.41%, investors are advised to look at stock chart patterns for technical insight.
+Within its last year performance, DXC fell by -24.99%, with highs and lows ranging from $39.65 to $22.65, whereas the simple moving average fell by -14.80% in the last 200 days.

 Sponsored